frankduncan/docgen/resources/success1.md

 #### Description:

-NOARGS runs all the things against a file and returns as soon as the first func error is found.
+_result-list_ runs all the things against a file and returns as soon as the first func error is found.

 ## Condition TEST-CONDITION